Complete Guide To The Three Major Credit Reporting Bureaus: Equifax VS Experian VS TransUnion

 Today, the credit bureaus have streamlined and computerized the whole process by compiling the data they collect into a credit report and credit score.
 While every credit bureau calculates credit scores differently, and every lender has different credit score requirements, credit reports and credits scores allow for a more universal measuring stick to judge potential borrowers by.
 Recently, credit bureaus also have branched out to providing dozens of additional products to help individuals and businesses alike, including identity protection, business marketing, and more.

-How Do Credit Bureaus Collect My Information?
+How Do Credit Bureau Companies Collect My Information?

 Okay, we admit it all sounds a bit creepy.
 Big Brother’s always watching, right?
 Well, yes, but it might comfort you to know how credit bureaus collect and share your information.